psychemedia/sin-eater-resources/src/_sin_eater_story_macleod.md

 It was only a half-truth that he told, though.
 For, after he had seen Neil Ross upon the rock, he had followed him when he rose, and wandered back to the roofless place which he haunted now as of yore.
 Less wretched a shelter now it was, because of the summer that was come, though a cold, wet summer at that.

-"Is that you, Neil Ross? " he had asked, as he peered into the shadows among the ruins of the house.
+"Is that you, Neil Ross?" he had asked, as he peered into the shadows among the ruins of the house.

 "That's not my name," said the Sin-Eater; and he seemed as strange then and there, as though he were a castaway from a foreign ship.